dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/text.png" alt-text="Screenshot of correctly rendered markdown.":::

+> [!IMPORTANT]
+> Drawing attributed text requires you to have added the `Microsoft.Maui.Graphics.Text.Markdig` NuGet package to your project.

 ## Draw with fill and stroke

 Graphical objects with both fill and stroke can be drawn to the canvas by calling a draw method *after* a fill method.
 For example, to draw an outlined rectangle, set the `FillColor` and `StrokeColor` properties to colors, then call the `FillRectangle` method followed by the `DrawRectangle` method.